altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 #### Adding the Lightweight UART Core to the System

-Open the hardware project using the Quartus graphical interface.
+Open the Quartus project using the Quartus graphical interface.

 ``` bash
 cd $CWD